Forbinn/parse_arg/README.md

 opts structure
 --------------

-The *opts* structure is used to describe the parameters expected by the program.
+The *opts* structure is used to describe the parameters expected by the program.<br>
 It has the following field:

 - **short_opt** : contains the value of the short form of the option (e.g. 'h' for help option).
 - **long_opt** : contains the value of the long form of the option (e.g. 'help' for help option).
 - **has_arg** : enumeration that contains one of the three value describe after.
-- **cb** : function call when the option was found in the main parameter.
+- **cb** : function call when the option is found in the main parameter.
 - **user_data** : user data pass to the callback.

 argument enumeration